How to build fault-tolerant Microservices Architecture using Kafka

 Talk to our Experts

-Apache Kafka, was originally developed by LinkedIn, and was open sourced later.
-Apache Kafka is a distributed messaging platform that can handle multiple messages sent across systems and services.
-Apache Kafka goes well with the data intensive applications and services that require constant messaging support from each other.
-It can publish, subscribe, store, and process streams of records in real time.
+Apache Kafka, originally developed by LinkedIn, and now open sourced.
+Apache Kafka is a distributed streaming and messaging platform.
+It goes well with the data intensive applications and services that require constant messaging support from each other.
+It can publish, subscribe, store, and process streams of records in real time – making it ideal for modern microservices communication.

 1. Distributed Architecture – Kafka is the first choice for building fault-tolerant and scalable applications because of its highly distributed architecture.
 At any given point in time, Kafka can scale horizontally across multiple servers, giving it the ability to handle large volumes of data even in real-time production environments.